o-alquimista/feed-control/README.md

 Templating must be handled separately.
 The usage instructions cover how to create the required element structure.
 The examples here include the necessary ARIA roles and attributes.
 I know it still requires a lot from you, but this will likely improve with time, development and the right libraries.

+Wanna see how it works?
+Try it [here](https://kabum.dougsilva.me/categoria/hardware).

 ## Installation and Usage
 Install the [package](https://www.npmjs.com/package/feed-control) as a dependency of your project using your preferred package manager.
 ```